 Clubs & Organizations

 Students will meet twice a month to practice various competition formats from jeopardy to toss up/bonus buzzer meets.
 If you enjoy game shows, are knowledgeable in many subject areas, and can think quickly, come take a qualifying test.
 Most competitions are on Saturdays, some are after school, and a few during school hours.
-Club meets every other Friday during unit lunch or block 5 in room 907, on "A" days.
+Until further notice, members will be notified of virtual meetings that will be held at 1:00 PM.

 American Sign Language Club

 Students meet twice per month to learn and practice American Sign Language with their peers.
 Through games and general interaction, they will become familiar and comfortable with the vocabulary and grammar, while also learning about Deaf culture and its history.
 All levels are welcome - novice especially encouraged.
-The Club meets every other Monday during Block 5.
+Twitter account is @HCRHSASLCLUB

 Cabaret is a talent show opened to all students at Hunterdon Central.
 The Students work on their own and prepare individual acts to audition.
 Between 20 and 30 acts are selected, ranging from vocal and instrumental acts, comedy routines, magic and dance acts.
 All types of variety entertainment will be considered.
 Seniors also have the opportunity to audition for the roles of emcees.
 Emcee auditions will take place in March.
 Individual act auditions will take place in April, and the performance will be in early May.

 Kids form into groups and choose between several Chemistry-related projects in February.
 After preparing for a few months, the groups compete against other NJ high schools at the Chemistry Olympics competition, at NJIT in mid-May.
-The club meets Wednesdays during block 5, in room 924.
-Arrangements can be made with an adivsor for alternate meetings days.
+Arrangements can be made with an advisor for alternate meetings days.

 Chinese Honor Society